oracle/node-oracledb/doc/api.md

 Database using node-oracledb methods.
 By default, documents are JSON strings.

-SODA can be used with Oracle Client 18.5 and Oracle Client 19.3, or later.

 The [Oracle Database Introduction to SODA][103] manual contains much information relevant to using SODA.
 You can use Oracle SODA implementations in Node.js, [Python][106], [Java][105], [PL/SQL][104]